haluska/MediaButtons/README.md

 ### Hardware

-So, yeah, that breadboard version is like really fun.
+That breadboard version is like really fun.
 Well, have you ever tried to change the volume from 12 to 100?
 I have and let me tell you, that's like 90 clicks.
 Who has the time for that?!
 Luckily, I saw this coming...

 <img alt="Inland Rotary Encoder" src="./images/encoder-and-adapter.jpg" width="100" />

-When I was at Microcenter I also bought this Inland Rotary Encoder (with an Integrated clicky button).
+When I was at Microcenter I also bought this Inland Rotary Encoder (with an integrated clicky button).
 It cost $2.99.
 I'm going add it to the project for controlling volume and use the clicky button for mute.
-Also, since I actually like having dedicated buttons, I'm going to use one of my Adafruit Proto-boards (this is the one that fits in an Altoids tin).
+Also, I'm going to use one of my Adafruit Proto-boards (this is the one that fits in an Altoids tin).

 Here's the updated parts list for Upgrade #1:
 * Teensy 3.5 [https://www.adafruit.com/product/3267](https://www.adafruit.com/product/3267)